FRIEDMAN INDUSTRIES INC Segments Disclosure

 12. INDUSTRY SEGMENT DATA

-The Company is engaged in the steel processing, pipe manufacturing and processing and steel and pipe distribution business.
+The Company is engaged in the metals processing, pipe manufacturing, and metals and pipe distribution business.
 Within the Company, there are two product groups: flat-roll and tubular.
-The Company’s flat-roll operations consist primarily of converting steel coils into flat sheet and plate steel cut to customer specifications.
+The Company’s flat-roll operations consist primarily of converting carbon steel, stainless steel and aluminum flat-roll products into sheet, plate or slit coil.
 Through its tubular operations, the Company purchases, processes, manufactures and markets tubular products.
+An immaterial amount of flat-roll segment revenue is generated by sales to foreign countries.
+All of the tubular segment's revenue is generated by sales within the United States.

 Segment results are reviewed regularly by the Company’s Chief Operating Decision Makers (“CODMs”).
 The Company’s CODMs are comprised of the Chief Executive Officer and the Chief Financial Officer.
 The CODMs assess segment performance and allocate resources based on a number of factors with the most emphasis placed on earnings from operations.